harvard-dce/python-docker-test/README.md

-## canvas-docker-test
+## python-docker-test

-A unittest.TestCase mixin for executing integration/acceptance tests against a Docker-ized Canvas instance.
+A unittest.TestCase mixin for executing integration/acceptance tests against containerized services.

 ### Running your app server

-In order for your app to visible from the containerized Canvas instance you must bind the app server to Docker's gateway ip (default: 172.17.42.1).
+In order for your app to visible from the container you must bind the app server to it's gateway ip (default: 172.17.42.1).

 In django: